slim-template/slim/README.md

     body
       h1 id="headline" Welcome to my site.

 Or nest it.
-You must use a pipe or a backtick to escape processing
+You must use a pipe or an apostrophe to escape processing

     body
       h1 id="headline"
         | Welcome to my site.

+Or enable and rely on smart text instead

+    body
+      h1 id="headline"
+        Welcome to my site.

 ### Dynamic content (`=` and `==`)